Minority-Focused Text-to-Image Generation via Prompt Optimization: Experiments

-\textbf{Evaluations.} For evaluating text-alignment and user-preference, we consider three distinct quantities: (i) ClipScore~\citep{hessel2021clipscore}; (ii) PickScore~\citep{Kirstain2023PickaPicAO}; (iii) Image-Reward~\citep{xu2023imagereward}.
-We additionally employ two metrics for quality and diversity: Precision and Recall~\citep{kynkaanniemi2019improved}.
+\textbf{Evaluations.} For evaluating text-alignment, we consider three distinct quantities: (i) ClipScore~\citep{hessel2021clipscore}; (ii) PickScore~\citep{Kirstain2023PickaPicAO}; (iii) Image-Reward~\citep{xu2023imagereward}.
+We note that the latter two metrics also describe quality of generated samples, in the perspectives of user-preference~\citep{Kirstain2023PickaPicAO, xu2023imagereward}.
+In addition, we employ two pairs of metrics for quality and diversity: (i) Precision and Recall~\citep{kynkaanniemi2019improved}; (ii) Density and Coverage~\citep{naeem2020reliable}.
 For the likelihood of generated samples, we rely upon the exact likelihood computation method based on PF-ODE as proposed by~\cite{song2020score}.
+We also conduct user study to more investigate human preferences.
 Notably, we do not include Fréchet Inception Distance (FID)~\citep{heusel2017gans} as an evaluator, since FID measures closeness to baseline real data (\eg, the MS-COCO validation set), which diverges from our focus on promoting generations in low-density regions.